I took friends and followers thrift shopping on Tuesday.

-Using a dremil tool, I cut off one bar that held the wheel to the base.
+Using a Dremel tool, I cut off one bar that held the wheel to the base.

-The base of the hamster wheel was mounted to the square piece of wood.
-It was painted with white and gray chalky paint and sanded around the edges.
+I painted the wood with white and gray chalky paint and sanded around the edges.
+Then attached the hamster wheel to the square piece of wood.
 Now it holds burlap ribbon.

-Plus a spindle was placed where the wheel was.
+A broken spindle is where the wheel was.